-- 1. Embedding Inclusion, Diversity, Equity and Access (IDEA) as the core values of Agency grantmaking and every aspect of its programs, governance and operations - 2.
+- 1. Embedding Inclusion, Diversity, Equity and Access (IDEA) as core values of Agency grantmaking and every aspect of its programs, governance and operations - 2.
 Leading the post-pandemic recovery of the District's arts and culture sector and beyond - 3.
-Improving the Agency's alignment with the Executive and Legislative branches of District Government; improving CAH governance and organizational culture
+Improving the Agency's alignment with the Executive and Legislative branches of the District of Columbia government; improving CAH governance and organizational culture